benjiebob/Sweepstakes/README.md

 Sweepstake is free to enter.
 The 32 World Cup teams are sorted according to their FIFA World Ranking and divided into two categories: upper and lower.
 Each player is randomly assigned one team from the Upper category and one from the lower category.

+## Prizes

+Prizes will be awarded to:
+- The player with the *winning* World Cup team, and
+- The player with the *best performing* team ranked in the bottom 8 according to FIFA World Cup Ranking.
+The teams eligible for this prize are: *Costa Rica, Australia, Canada, Cameroon, Ecuador, Qatar, Saudi Arabia, Ghana.*

+A grand prize pot has been determined.
+However, the precise nature of the prize will be personalized to the winning players.

 ## The Draw

 A random seed was selected based on the start date of the World Cup: **20112022**.
 The results of the [draw](https://github.com/benjiebob/WorldCup22_Sweepstake/blob/main/run_worldcup_draw.ipynb) are as follows: